 These are treatments for removing the warts only.
 If you suspect that you have genital warts, you should see a doctor.
 You want to make sure that you know what you have caught so you can tell your sexual partners because that’s the right thing to do.

 Zinc in the form of zinc sulfate has shown to completely remove warts in 87% of individuals over a two-month period.
 The maximum dosage per day is 135 mg.
 Large amounts of zinc should be used under the supervision of a doctor.
 Some side effects include nausea, vomiting, and mild abdominal pain.
+Amazon sells Zinc Supplements at an affordable rate.

 Garlic juice from a fresh clove rubbed on the warts each night before bed has removed warts in an average of nine weeks.
 The wart was covered with a waterproof bandage at night.
 Genital warts are highly contagious and can be spread easily, so use gloves when treating the warts.
+Luckily this method will prevent vampire bites.
+You can either get fresh cloves, or you can try the spray/pour Garlic Juice from Amazon.

 HPV and Your Immune System